baileyluTCD/teu00311-what-is-the-internet-doing-to-me/assignments/assignment_1/responses/Response - Vijay Patel (Dublin) (Break).md

 7. *DevOps exposure*: “What experience do you have with containerization (Docker) or cloud platforms (AWS, GCP, Azure)?”

 ## Resume Factor
-**7.5 / 10** – solid technical foundation and measurable impact, but limited tenure and missing cloud/DevOps experience keep the score from reaching the top tier.
+**7.5 / 10** – Solid technical foundation and measurable impact, but limited tenure and missing cloud/DevOps experience keep the score from reaching the top tier.